Skip to main content

 Talk with your healthcare provider if you have been taking Lupkynis for close to one year, as it is not known if it’s safe or effective beyond a year.
 If you have not had any therapeutic benefit by 24 weeks, your doctor may decide to stop treatment.
 Continue treatment as long as your doctor recommends.
 Do not change your dose or stop taking your treatment without talking to your doctor first.

-Benlysta is an injectable medicine approved to treat children 5 years of age and older and adults with systemic lupus erythematosus (SLE) and active lupus nephritis (lupus-related kidney inflammation) who are receiving other lupus medicines.
-Lupkynis is only approved by the FDA to treat lupus nephritis in adults and comes as an oral capsule taken by mouth twice per day.
-Continue reading
+Benlysta injection is approved to treat adults and children 5 years of age and older with systemic lupus erythematosus (SLE) and active lupus nephritis (lupus-related kidney inflammation), while oral Lupkynis is only approved to treat lupus nephritis in adults.
+Lupkynis has not yet been approved for use in children Continue reading

 Further information